The Lazy Patient’s Guide to ACDF Surgery Recovery

 • Swelling: Significant or sudden swelling around the surgical site.

-• Neurological Changes: New or worsening symptoms like numbness or weakness.
+• Neurological Changes: New or worsening symptoms such as numbness or weakness.

 Engaging in Physical Therapy